From veering triangulations to dynamic pairs: Shearing regions, mid-bands, and the mid-surface

 The naming scheme for stations is explained in \refsec{Parting}.
 There upper track-cusps will pass through upper stations, and similarly for lower track-cusps and lower stations.

 In \reffig{FanToggleSquares}, the intersection of the stations with the squares is shown with dots coloured green (for upper stations) or purple (for lower stations).

-We define the (closures taken in the path metric of) components of $M - E_\crimp(\calV)$ as \emph{crimped shearing regions}.
+\begin{definition} We define the (closures taken in the path metric of) components of $M - E_\crimp(\calV)$ as \emph{crimped shearing regions}.
 See \reffig{CrimpedShearingRegion}.
 Let $U$ be a model crimped shearing region.
 As before, we write $\bdy^+ U$ and $\bdy^- U$ for the upper and lower boundaries of $U$.
 Suppose that $e$ and $e'$ bound a crimped bigon $B$ with $e \in \calV^{(1)}$ and $e'$ a crimped edge.
 If $B$ lies in either $\bdy^+ U$ or $\bdy^- U$ then we say that $e$ and $e'$ are \emph{helical} for $U$.
-If $B \cap U = e'$ then we say that $e$ and $e'$ are \emph{longitudinal} for $U$.
-Note that $\bdy^+ U \cap \bdy^- U$ is the collection of longitudinal crimped edges for $U$.
+If $B \cap U = e'$ then we say that $e$ and $e'$ are \emph{longitudinal} for $U$. \end{definition}